 To successfully apply for an EEA Registration Certificate, you must meet the following criteria:

 - You must be a citizen of one of the EEA member states

 - You must be working, actively seeking employment, studying or be able to financially support yourself and have required levels of sickness cover.
 The status of ‘working’ covers both those who are in employment, as well as those who are self-employed.

-- An EEA national ‘qualified person’, either worker, self-employed, self-sufficient, student or job-seeker.
+- You are an EEA national ‘qualified person’, either worker, self-employed, self-sufficient, student or job-seeker

-- A family member or extended family member of an EEA national qualified person or permanent resident.
+- You are a family member or extended family member of an EEA national qualified person or permanent resident

-- A former family member of an EEA national if you have retained your right of residence after an EEA national died, left the UK, or ended your marriage/civil partnership through a divorce, annulment or dissolution.
+- You are a former family member of an EEA national if you have retained your right of residence after an EEA national died, left the UK, or ended your marriage/civil partnership through a divorce, annulment or dissolution

-- A family member of a British citizen who worked, or was self-employed in another EEA state before returning to the UK.
+- You are a family member of a British citizen who worked or was self-employed in another EEA state before returning to the UK.

 In order to apply for EEA permanent residence, you must complete an 85-page application form and send the completed form along with your £65 fee to the Home Office.
 If you are a non-EEA national applying for EEA PR, you will need to supply your biometric information, including fingerprints and a digital photo before your application will be considered.
 If multiple members of your family are eligible for EEA PR, you may use the same application, but the fee will increase with each family member.
 You can read more about the EEA Permanent Residence application process here.